 It was important for me to blog about this so I don’t forget how I’m feeling down the line when the stress levels do ease off and my brain calms a bit.
 I’ll wonder why I made such a drama out of feeling this way.
 But it’s okay to be realistic and frank about how what I’m experiencing right now, even if it seems small, unimportant, cringeworthy or too self-absorbed later.

-The following is my portfolio of articles I have published on other websites and in print.
+The following is my portfolio of articles published on other websites and in print.
 I’ve catalogued my work by year and month.
 Overarching themes include intersectional feminist analysis, social media and online identities, and theatre reviews.

 A long-overdue life update and an even longer overdue commitment to active anti-racism work for 2020 and beyond